JuliaLang/julia/doc/manual/parallel-computing.rst

 is convenient for many problems.
 As an example, consider implementing the "life" cellular automaton, where each cell in a grid is updated according to its neighboring cells.
-To compute a chunk of the result of one iteration, each processor needs the immediate neighbor cells of its local chunk.
+To compute a chunk of the result of one iteration, each process needs the immediate neighbor cells of its local chunk.
 The following code accomplishes this::

     function life_step(d::DArray)